-Ben is a member of the editorial board of the Public Procurement Law Review (Sweet & Maxwell).
+Ben is a member of the editorial board of one of leading publications in this area, the Public Procurement Law Review.

 Ben is part of our VAT team and was recently involved in the Isle of Wight v HMRC test case which is at the intersection of VAT and competition law.
 The question at issue was the correct legal approach to assessing when local authority activities will lead to significant distortions of competition with private sector operators if not subject to tax.
 He has also been involved in cases on the correct tax treatment of mobile phone top-up vouchers as well as confiscation proceedings, in addition to advising on issues arising under the EU customs code.

 Ben appeared for Independent Water Networks Limited in R(Thames Water Utilities Limited) v Ofwat Administrative Court, concerning the power of Ofwat to make inset appointments.

 Competition Law: “Has a huge intellect, and is both incredibly hard-working and very organised.”
 “He has a very thoughtful style and is able to deal with a variety of complex legal issues quickly.” – Chambers UK & Chambers Global, 2016

 ”Very knowledgeable and on top of the detail.”
 Leading Junior in EU and Competition Law.
 Legal 500, 2015

 Competition Law: “He clearly knows this area of law extremely well.”
 “He is proactive, gets stuck into a matter, and is a real team player.” – Chambers UK, 2015